sanjay9616/Angular/Angular-CLI-Commands.md

 **examples** - `ng new, ng add, ng generate, ng update` etc

+<h3>ng new [name] or ng n [name]:</h3>

+Creates and initializes a new Angular application that is the default project for a new workspace.

+Provides interactive prompts for optional configuration, such as adding routing support.
+All prompts can safely be allowed to default.

 <h3>ng generate <schematic>:</h3>

 Generates and/or modifies files based on a schematic, This command has the following sub-commands.